robertwenner/comics/doc/checks.md

 hard!)

 If there is no Checks section in the configuration file(s), all Checks are used.
-To disable all Checks, define an empty "Checks":
+To disable all Checks, define an empty "Checks" section:

 ```json
 {